 Hange Chinese Restaurant

-There are many theories about why it was China's Sichuan Province of all places where the gastronomic use of chili peppers was taken to a whole new level.
-Whatever the reason, Sichuan food has become synonymous with spicy and mouth-numbing flavors thanks to chilies and Sichuan peppercorns.
-Apart from the places in Chinatown, Hange Restaurant serves some of the best Sichuan dishes in Budapest (Hange is also a bit outside the city center in District 9, but it's not as far as Chinatown).
+There are many theories as to why it was China's Sichuan Province of all places where chili peppers have reached an absurd level of intensity.
+Whatever the reason, Sichuan food has become synonymous with spicy and mouth-numbing flavors thanks to the generous use of chilis and Sichuan peppercorns.
+In Budapest, if you don't feel like trekking out to the city's Chinatown, Hange Restaurant will satisfy your cravings for red pepper-laden dishes.
+Note that Hange is also a bit outside downtown, occupying the ground floor of a modern office building in District 9.

 Hange's head chef and Sichuan native, Chen Yong, puts out delicious Sichuan favorites here.
 Start your meal with the cold chicken in chili oil (€9).
 A dusting of Sichuan peppercorns will leave your lips tingling comfortably.
 I've had wonderful vegetarian mapo tofu here—soft and silky cubes of white tofu swimming in a sea of mildly spicy chili bean paste (€9).
 Many local Chinese order the lazi ji (€11), a fiery Sichuan classic consisting of bits of stir-fried chicken thighs smothered in dried chilis.
 The kung pao chicken (€10) and the yuxiang shredded pork (€10) are special treats, especially for local Hungarians who're used to unrecognizably adulterated versions served in downtown takeouts.

 Hange draws a mixed group of patrons: for lunch, bureaucrats from the neighboring office park congregate for the €8 two-course lunch prix fixe, while well-heeled Chinese people fill the tables for the a la carte dinner menu.